NebraLtd/Helium-Guides/docs/outdoor-hotspot/quick-start.md

 **Step 4** Install the sealing string on the top cover

 The seal for the top cover is not inserted when you receive the hotspot.
-You need to the sealing string into the top lid and cut it to the correct length needed.
-The end should connect at the bottom of the hotspot.
+You need to push the sealing string into the top lid and cut it to the correct length needed.
+The ends should connect at the bottom of the hotspot.

 ![Top Seal](../media/photos/outdoor/quick-start/topseal.JPG)